artm/paperless-engineering/CLIPPY.md

- * [Beijerkoppen][1.2] - talking heads on the street of Rotterdam, our software continuously records satellite / terrestrial TV programs and searches for what looks like a news programs.
+ * [Beijerkoppen][1.2] - talking heads on the street of Rotterdam, our software continuously records satellite / terrestrial TV programs and searches for what looks like news programs.
 With a little help of a maintainer it eventually learns to capture and keep only fragments of a newsreaders which are then continuously played back on three large screens.
 The software is a wild mix of ruby, C++, perl and various